 Some source devices do not follow conventions for the order of video fields.
-This shows as excessive combing in the video.
+This can be seen as excessive combing in the video.
 While generally not required, this command allows the input fields to be swapped so these out-of-spec sources can be properly deinterlaced.
 The command is: